Holly Wren Spaulding

 I am a former director of the Leelanau Young Writers Program at Leelanau School, former member of the Creative Writing Faculty at Northwestern Michigan College, and co-founder of the Live Poets Society, a creative lab and roundtable for writers.
 Until 2012, I served on the board of Michigan Writers, Inc. and was Senior Editor at Dunes Review.

 Education: I studied creative writing and book-publishing and editing at the University of Michigan, Trinity College (Dublin, Ireland) and Interlochen Arts Academy.
-My articles, essays and poems have appeared widely, most recently Michigan Quarterly Review, Witness, Reed Magazine, Scintilla, Dunes Review and Wake.
+My articles, essays and poems have appeared widely, most recently Michigan Quarterly Review, The Nation, Witness, Reed Magazine, Scintilla, Dunes Review and Wake.

 * Faculty Excellence Award, Northwestern Michigan College